rapidsai/docs/resources/github-actions.md

 ## Overview

-Details on the self-hosted GitHub Actions runners provided by the RAPIDS Ops team.
+The RAPIDS team is in the process of migrating from Jenkins to GitHub Actions for CI/CD.
+The page below outlines some helpful information pertaining to the implementation of GitHub Actions provided by the RAPIDS Ops team.
+The official GitHub documentation for GitHub Actions is also useful and can be viewed [here](https://docs.github.com/en/actions).

 ### Intended audience